 |Online||Session 2||Session 2|

-Introduces students to key ideas and discussions in philosophy through applying cultural analysis in the study of film and television.
-Students will identify and critically engage with philosophical debates in contemporary contexts and the media.
+Introduces students to key ideas and discussions in philosophy through analysing popular screen culture, including digital devices.
+Students will identify and critically engage with philosophical debates in contemporary contexts and media.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.